 What is a Chartered Financial Consultant (ChFC)?

 All courses are available online in a self-paced format.
-While there is no comprehensive exam that covers all eight courses, ChFC candidates will have to pass an individual exam at the end of each course.
+While there is no single comprehensive exam covering all eight courses, ChFC candidates must pass a proctored individual exam at the end of each course.
 In addition, they must adhere to The American College’s Code of Ethics, which includes this pledge:

 “I shall, in light of all conditions surrounding those I serve, which I shall make every conscientious effort to ascertain and understand, render that service which, in the same circumstances, I would apply to myself.”